HorizonEmuTeam/Horizon-Emu/README.md

 <b>Horizon-Emu</b> is an application that allows you to run Windows x86_64 applications on your Android device.
 </p>

 Important: Horizon-Emu doesn't contain any viruses.
-All videos with info about viruses in Horizon-Emu is fake.
+All videos with info about viruses in Horizon-Emu are fake.

 ![GitHub Downloads](https://img.shields.io/github/downloads/HorizonEmuTeam/Horizon-Emu/total?logo=github&label=Total%20Downloads)